Information For Authors

 If an author is unsure of how their research article aligns with these categories, please contact an editor for advice.

-Enquiry is an open accessfee-free academic publication.
+Enquiry is an open access, fee-free academic publication.
 It does not have article processing charges (APC) or article submission charges.
 In order to maximize the quality of the academic dissemination, Enquiry takes no financial aid from any individual or organization in exchange for publication access.

 Prospective authors are required to make an account on this website in order to submit an article for consideration.

 Enquiry receives articles from multiple sub-disciplines within architectural research, which means that the Journal is not rigid on layout convention (i.e. history has its own research structure when compared to building science).
-However, the Journal expects to have clear statements of purpose, methodology, investigative discussion, implications for the knowledge area and possibly future directions of the work - regardless to subdiscipline, the article is focused on research outcomes.
+However, the Journal expects to have clear statements of purpose, methodology, investigative discussion, implications for the knowledge area and possibly future directions of the work - regardless of subdiscipline, the article is focused on research outcomes.

 In addition, please proofread the manuscript for errors in spelling and grammar.
 All references mentioned in the Reference list should be cited in the text, and vice versa.
 Please make sure that permission has been obtained for use of copyrighted material from other sources (including the Web).
-Enquiry will not publish any material which does not have clear copyright permission of use or ownership.
+ENQ will not publish any material which does not have clear copyright permission of use or ownership.